bio-tools/biotoolsDocs/studentships.rst

 **Mining the Scientific Literature for and Annotating Proteomics Software using the EDAM ontology and biotoolsXSD**

-STATUS: Funded and about to start.
+STATUS: Funded and ongoing.
 See `Proposal <https://github.com/bio-tools/Studentships/blob/master/proteomics_software.pdf>`_.
-Open for `comments <https://docs.google.com/document/d/1aO-qWhHKGrG8lMoX-CbuaQYaOWG8InU3K_9uGIIV6Ms/edit#heading=h.7jh0ods4imnp>`_.
+Open for `comments <http://tinyurl.com/biotoolsstudent2>`_.

 -----